jouriena11/tech-blog-mvc/readme.md

 - Bootstrap / CSS
 - JavaScript
 - Node.js
+- Express.js
 - MySQL
-- Express.js
 - Handlebars
+- Axios
-- axios
+- Day.js

 ---
 ## **Usage**
-Before running this application, make sure to do the following first
-- change `.env.EXAMPLE` file name to `.env`
-- update your DB_USERNAME, DB_PASSWORD, and SESSION_SECRET in the .env file
+Click on the deployed application link in URL section above, and you'll be taken to the deployed application page.

+Sign up
+Log in
+Create a blog
+Comment
+Logout

 ---
 ## **Future Development**